Hoàng Xuân Sính: Early life and career

 Hoàng was born in Cót, in the Từ Liêm District of Vietnam, one of seven children of fabric merchant Hoàng Thuc Tan.
 Her mother died when she was eight years old, and she was raised by a stepmother.
 She has also frequently been said to be the granddaughter of Vietnamese mathematician Hoàng Xuân Hãn.
 She completed a bachelor's degree in 1951 in Hanoi, studying English and French, and then traveled to Paris for a second baccalaureate in mathematics.
 She stayed in France to study for an agrégation at the University of Toulouse, which she completed in 1959, before returning to Vietnam to become a mathematics teacher at the Hanoi National University of Education.
-Hoàng became the first female mathematician in Vietnam and at that time was one of a very small number of mathematicians there with a foreign education.
+Hoàng became the first female mathematics professor in Vietnam and at that time was one of a very small number of mathematicians there with a foreign education.

 Work with Grothendieck

 The French mathematician and pacifist Alexander Grothendieck visited North Vietnam in late 1967, during the Vietnam War, and spent a month teaching mathematics to the Hanoi University mathematics department staff, including Hoàng, who took the notes for the lectures.
 Because of the war, Grothendieck's lectures were held away from Hanoi, first in the nearby countryside and later in Đại Từ.
 After Grothendieck returned to France, he continued to teach Hoàng as a correspondence student.
 She earned her doctorate under Grothendieck's supervision from Paris Diderot University in 1975, with a handwritten thesis.
 Her thesis research, on algebraic structures based on categorical groups but with a group law that holds only up to isomorphism, prefigured much of the modern theory of 2-groups.